YashB63/GFG-Daily-Questions/README.md

   Q2: K largest elements:

     Given an array of N positive integers, print k largest elements from the array.

-  Q3: Brothers From Different Roots:
+  Q3: Brothers from Different Roots:

     Given two BSTs containing N1 and N2 distinct nodes respectively and given a value x,